 How we use your Information

-We will process your information in order to meet our contractual obligations to you, were have a legitimate interest to do so, where we are permitted by law or to comply with applicable laws and regulation.
+We will process your information in order to meet our contractual obligations to you, where have a legitimate interest to do so, to tell you about products and services you or your business might be interested in so you can use the interactive features of our services when you choose to (like the online chat service on our website) to help us train our people and improve our service to you and where we are permitted by law or to comply with applicable laws and regulation.

 |Providing a service and internal processing

 · Contractual obligation to provide you with, or a proposal including a costs estimate

 · Where special categories of personal data are processed, these are necessary to assess your needs